ammar-tanwar/bloglearnbay/posts/different-job-roles-after-a-data-science-course.md

 ## Machine Learning Engineer

-Engineers who specialise in machine learning are in high demand right now.
-Between a machine learning engineer and a data scientist, there is a lot of overlap.
+Engineers who specialise in Machine Learning are in high demand right now.
+Between a Machine Learning engineer and a data scientist, there is a lot of overlap.
 However, the work profile has its own set of difficulties.

-* Aside from having extensive knowledge of some of the most powerful technologies, the different relevant term simply refers to a data scientist with machine learning outcomes.
+* Aside from having extensive knowledge of some of the most powerful technologies, the different relevant term simply refers to a data scientist with Machine Learning outcomes.
-* Regardless of the specifics, almost all machine learning engineer positions will necessitate at least data science programming skills and a somewhat deep understanding of machine learning algorithms.
+* Regardless of the specifics, almost all Machine Learning engineer positions will necessitate at least data science programming skills and a somewhat deep understanding of Machine Learning algorithms.

 ## Data Architect